Current Version: Version 2.1

 Below is a list of all the possible shortcuts you can use with SideKick.
 My favorite is using Alt + s and then Enter to quickly change the signs of my range selection.

-Since SideKick is just one button, I didn't want to create a whole new tab so I decided to default the SideKick button inside the Formulas tab.
-If you really don't want it there, you can go into the settings and move SideKick to its own tab (the Add-ins tab).
+Since SideKick is just one button, I didn't want to create a whole new tab so I decided to place the SideKick button inside the Formulas tab.

 I highly recommend that you also include SideKick in your QAT (Quick Access Toolbar).
 By having SideKick reside in your QAT, you can call SideKick every time you need him from your keyboard.
 The keyboard shortcut to call a QAT button is the Alt key and a number (based on button order in the QAT).
 For example, in the below diagram, you could use the keyboard shortcut Alt+3 to call SideKick.
 This is because Sidekick is the 3rd button in the QAT.